 Aspiring broadcasters aren't limited to traditional TV and radio networks anymore.

 The rise of massive independent content producers like Netflix and Amazon is creating new opportunities for writers, producers, camera operators, video editors, investigative journalists, documentary filmmakers, and more.

 Plus, many people are finding success as broadcasting entrepreneurs.

-Did you know there are currently over 700,000 podcasts available, with over 155 million people tuning in every week?
+Did you know there are currently well over five million podcasts available, with over 464 million people tuning in every day?

 The new world of broadcast media is bigger and more profitable than ever.
 Whether you want to anchor the news or tell your own stories, the sky's the limit.